-If you are not actively posting on social media nor doing any kind of writing-related business activity, Grammarly’s FREE plan is best for you because of some reasons.
+If you are not actively posting on social media or doing any writing-related business activity, Grammarly’s FREE plan is best for you for some reason.

-- Grammarly Free plan is capable of making basic grammar suggestions and fixing basic spelling and punctuation errors.
+- Grammarly Free plan can make basic grammar suggestions and fix basic spelling and punctuation errors.

-But, if your writing is related to business activity or important activity such as proofreading a book written by you and completing a college project, you need to consider Grammarly Premium over Free.
+But, if your writing is related to business activity or essential activity such as proofreading a book written by you and completing a college project, you need to consider Grammarly Premium over Free.

 Here is the Grammarly Premium Pricing based on subscription duration.

-When considering the financial impact of Grammarly Premium, you need to look at the objective of Grammarly subscription again.
+When considering the financial impact of Grammarly Premium, you need to look again at the objective of Grammarly subscription.
 For example, why do you need Grammarly Premium?
 For how much time will you use your Grammarly subscription?

 It would help if you asked those questions before purchasing any Grammarly paid plan, either Grammarly Premium or Business.

-- Grammarly’s Yearly plan is only $139.95.
-That is very cheap compared to a $29.95 per month Grammarly Premium plan.
+- Grammarly’s Yearly plan is only $144.00.
+That is very cheap compared to a $30.00 monthly Grammarly Premium plan.

-- You will be locked at the same price even Grammarly increases pricing for Grammarly Premium in the future.
-I know people who have gotten Grammarly Premium Lifetime accounts for one low price, and they never paid more.
+- You will be locked at the same price even if Grammarly increases pricing for Grammarly Premium in the future.
+I know people who have gotten Grammarly Premium Lifetime accounts for one low cost and never paid more.

-- You will receive constant updates and never have to worry about your Grammarly subscription because Grammarly takes care of Premium customers better than others.
+- You will receive constant updates and never worry about your Grammarly subscription because Grammarly takes care of Premium customers better than others.

 Grammarly Writing Suggestions